 (v) To review and assess the performance and independence of the External Auditors; and

-(vi) To review the quarterly and year-end financial statements of the Company, focusing particularly on:-
+(vi) To review the quarterly financial results and year-end financial statements of the Company, focusing particularly on:-

 To consider any related party transactions that may arise within the GROUP including any transaction, procedure or course of conduct that raises questions of Management’s integrity.

 (g) Employees’ Share Scheme